Fraser Speaking Competition

 The Fraser Speaking Competition is a public speaking competition named in honor of former Lafayette Jefferson High School (Lafayette, IN) media teacher, William S. Fraser.
 This competition aims to honor his legacy of civic engagement and public speaking by allowing COM 114 students to develop, present and compete for funding for their projects that will improve our community.

 Teams of students will propose a solution to address social issues that affect the local community.
 In a 15-minute presentation, teams will compete for cash prizes in addition to up to $3,000 in funding to implement their project.

-Click here for Spring 2019 competition deadlines and presentations.
+Click here for Fall 2019 competition deadlines and presentation dates.

 The competition is open to any current COM 114 students and will feature three rounds:

 - Round 1: Teams submit a one-page proposal of their project including a justification, plan

 - Round 2: 16 semi-finalist groups present to a panel of judges.